Google and Unity partner to boost mobile game advertising

 “This partnership benefits the entire ecosystem,” said Sissie Hsiao, vice president of mobile advertising at Google, in an interview with GamesBeat.
 “We want to give our Google advertisers access to Unity’s mobile gaming network through Universal App Campaigns.
 It has incredible reach with 1.5 billion devices on Android and iOS.”

 Google benefits because more than 50 percent of all new mobile games are made on Unity, and so it will have an easier time reaching a wider variety of game developers (and their high-value consumers) with its ads on both Android and iOS, as Google’s ads reach both platforms.
-Google’s Universal App Campaigns are expected to drive 11 billion app installs this year.
+Google’s Universal App Campaigns drove 11 billion app installs as of the second quarter.

 “These integrations sound obvious but they are non-trivial technical integration,” said Hsiao.
 “A lot of things had to line up.
 We’ve been working on this for quite some time.”